tiavina-mika/tongasoa/README.md

 **Tongasoa** means "welcome" in Malagasy (the language of Madagascar).

-This project is a template for anyone who wants to create modern npm libraries without worrying about all the different configurations that usually take a lot of time to set up.
+This project is a template for anyone who wants to create npm libraries without worrying about all the different configurations that usually take a lot of time to set up.

 It is a small demo app to showcase a modern npm package template with best practices for development, build, release, and CI/CD.

 ```bash
 yarn dev
 ```

-# 📦 Best Practices for Publishing an npm Package

 ## Installation